29-Year-Old Pitcher – Atlanta Braves

 Chris Volstad Contract Information:

-Signed a minor league contract with the Pirates in January of 2015.
+Signed a minor league contract with the Braves in October of 2015.

 To instantly reveal our fantasy analysis of every player – including Chris Volstad – simply subscribe now.